About Us

 For the first 45 years of my life, my approach to appearance was double-sided.
 In one way, I thought I looked fine, which meant looking similar to those around me.
 On the other hand, I was discouraged.
 Every hair colour was too warm and turned orange after two weeks, and I did not own one outfit in which I felt confident.

 Having read about colour analysis in the 1980’s, I had a general sense of creating an image based on my natural colours.
-Every quiz placed me as an Autumn but I didn’t apply the colours to my choices because I didn’t know how.
-When I tried, results were hit-and-miss and I concluded that it only worked for some people or getting it to work me might be harder than it looked.
+Every quiz identified me as an Autumn (I'm actually a Dark Winter, meaning a blend of Winter and Autumn, mostly Winter).
+I didn’t wear the Autumn colours because I didn’t know how.
+When I tried, results were hit-and-miss and I concluded that PCA only worked for some people, but making it work me might be harder than I thought.

 Colour analysis was temporarily forgotten, replaced with education, career, and family.
 In 1990, I arrived in Ontario with a doctorate in veterinary medicine.
 For the next 20 years, I was a practicing veterinarian, raising three children.

 Appearance was not top of the list, but I have always loved makeup and been fascinated by the extent to which appearance speaks on our behalf.
 The problem was repeating buying patterns and only buying what I liked, with no idea of a better way.
-Plus, I looked like a teenager and couldn’t put together a single outfit I felt confident in wearing.
+Looking back, I dressed like a teenager and the more I tried to dress up, the less relaxed I felt.

 In 2005, I began a blog called A Greener Tea where I wrote about beauty, fitness, and life’s journey.
 Being on the Internet and writing about beauty brought colour analysis back into my life.